|Full-Time||15 or more credits per semester*|

 International students who wish to study as a non-resident within the U.S. must remain on a full-time basis if their visa is sponsored by Harvard University.

 Non-resident students must register for research via ALICE for the appropriate number of credits according to their full- or part-time status.
-Non-resident students will continue to be assessed the registration fee and the appropriate tuition rate for each semester that they are in non-residence.
+Non-resident students will continue to be assessed the appropriate tuition rate for each semester that they are in non-residence.

-Doctoral students holding non-resident status are required to maintain the doctoral student timetable in order to remain in good academic standing.
+SD and DPH students holding non-resident status are required to maintain the doctoral student timetable in order to remain in good academic standing.
 Non-resident students must continue to hold regular meetings with research committees and submit the required progress reports.
-Failure to do so may result in administrative withdrawal from HSPH degree candidacy.
+Failure to do so may result in administrative withdrawal from Harvard Chan School degree candidacy.

 Leave of Absence